kristinemlarson/gnssrefl/tests/first_drivethru.md

 *quickLook p041 2020 132 -h1 0.5 -h2 10*

 **quickLook** is meant to be a visual assessment of the spectral characteristics.
-However, it does print out the answers to a file called rh.txt
+However, it does print out the answers to a file called rh.txt.
+If you want to assess changes in the reflection environment around a GPS/GNSS sites, i.e. look at multiple days, please read on.

 # Test the code on a longer dataset  - cryosphere